Scanners: The Showdown

-Scanners: The Showdown (also known as Scanner Cop II) is a 1995 American science fiction film directed by Steve Barnett.
+Scanners: The Showdown (also known as Scanner Cop II: Volkin's Revenge) is a 1995 American science fiction film directed by Steve Barnett.
 It is the sequel to Scanner Cop and the fifth film in the Scanners series.
 Daniel Quinn returns as a psychic police officer who searches for a serial killer who targets other psychics.

 Plot

-Sam Staziak, a Los Angeles police officer who happens to be a Scanner (a person with extraordinary telepathic and telekinetic power), tracks a renegade Scanner, Karl Volkin.
-Volkin, a recent escapee of a mental hospital, is building his power by siphoning off the power of other weaker Scanners.

-Years prior, Staziak put Volkin in prison, as well as killing Volkin’s brother after they broke into a home.
-As a result, Volkin swears to take the power out of Staziak, as well as killing him in revenge.
+Sam Staziak is a Los Angeles police officer who is a Scanner, a person with extraordinary telepathic and telekinetic powers.
+Sam tracks a renegade Scanner, Karl Volkin, who recently escaped from a mental hospital.
+Volkin is building his power by siphoning off the power of other weaker Scanners.
+Years earlier, Staziak had captured Volkin, sending him to prison.
+He had also killed Volkin’s brother after they broke into a home.
+Volkin has sworn to siphon Staziak's power and kill him in revenge.

-During an investigation into the deaths of a number of Scanners, Staziak realizes who is committing the atrocities, thanks to a sketch given to Staziak by his friend, Carrie Goodart, who has just survived an attack by Volkin.
-Being a Scanner herself, Goodart was looking for Staziak’s mother, Rachel Staziak, when Volkin broke into the institute where she was working.
-Carrie attempted to scan him, though it was a futile effort, as she took Ephemerol regularly – a drug created in the 1940s to ease pregnancy pain and discomfort.
-Its main side effect, however, was that it created Scanners.
-Scanners could take the drug as a suppressant, which would prevent a Scanner from going insane, while also dampening their power.
-Volkin scanned her in retaliation, forcing her to end her own scan.
+Investigating the deaths of a number of Scanners, Staziak realizes who is committing the atrocities, thanks to a sketch given to Staziak by his friend, Carrie Goodart, who has just survived an attack by Volkin.
+Goodart is also a Scanner.
+She was looking for Staziak’s mother, Rachel, when Volkin broke into the institute where she was working.
+Carrie attempted to scan him, though it was a futile effort, as she took Ephemerol regularly.
+It is a drug created in the 1940s to ease pregnancy pain and discomfort, but its main side effect was that it created Scanners.
+Scanners can take the drug to suppress their abilities and prevent them from going insane.
+Volkin scanned her in defense and retaliation, forcing her to end her own scan.
 He uses his powers to connect with the institution’s computer to look up the location of any known Scanners in the area.

 While hunting Scanners, Volkin decides to kill Staziak’s mother, knowing it would cause Staziak a great deal of psychological pain.
-However, before he could, she jumps off of her porch, ending her own life.
-Upon hearing the news of his mother’s death, Staziak is devastated, and decides to take care of Volkin, once and for all.
-The two meet in a warehouse, and after weakening Volkin by tricking him into scanning a security guard and janitor (whom Staziak tricked Volkin into thinking was Staziak himself), Sam takes advantage of Volkin's momentary weakness, and scans Volkin until Sam causes his head to explode.
+However, she preemptively jumps off of her porch, ending her own life.
+Upon hearing the news of his mother’s death, Staziak is devastated.
+He decides to take care of Volkin, once and for all.
+The two meet in a warehouse.
+Sam tricks Volkin with decoys, thereby weakening Volkin.
+In Volkin's momentary weaker state, Sam defeats Volkin by causing his head to explode.